 There are many differing opinions on the optimal diet to feed your parrot and unfortunately there are very few scientific studies that have been completed on avian nutrition to guide us.
-Unfortunately this means that we don't really know the exact nutritional requirements for many species.

 Dietary needs vary greatly from species to species and for this reason the following is a very general recommendation for most commonly kept parrot species, except lorikeets and other nectar-feeding species.
 From current studies and information available we generally recommend a combination of the following: